johnsusek/praeco/README.md

 #### Does [yelp/elastalert](https://github.com/Yelp/elastalert) support it?

-yelp is no longer supported as maintenance has been discontinued.
+yelp/elastalert is no longer supported as maintenance has been discontinued.

 Main challenges of yelp/elastalert
 - It does not work with Python 3.9 and 3.10.